dimitri-nicolo/calico/networking/multiple-networks.md

 ---
 title: Configure multiple Calico Enterprise networks on a pod
-description: Configure your Kubernetes cluster with multiple Calico Enterprise networks on each pod, and enforce security using Calico Enterprise tiered network policy.
+description: Configure a Kubernetes cluster with multiple Calico Enterprise networks on each pod, and enforce security using Calico Enterprise tiered network policy.
 ---

 ### Big picture